 The more remote the meeting attendees, the more structure, templates, and process you need.
 We meet every week, we have a set agenda, and we have standard templates for everything.
 We require everyone share a status report, and we discuss all issues before breaking out into smaller teams if necessary.
 Once the minutes are done, we use an online dashboard that auto sends out reminders of what we have to do.

-Learn how we make our virtual meetings work with our "9 Tips for a Successful Virtual Meeting".
+Learn how we make our virtual meetings work with The Complete Guide to Virtual Meetings.

 Let’s go back to those centralized and online dashboards.
 With varying time zones, you need people to be able to contribute ideas or issues as they come up.
 Using a dashboard and online form people can click a link to submit agenda items before a management call, so that these are covered off every week, reprioritized, and actioned upon.
 Everything, all projects, goals, and scoping plans are captured in that online dashboard so our team can go and find anything we need anytime.